-- Fomites, droplets, droplet nuclei, 61. and aerosols containing SARS-CoV-2 are not theoretical, informational, or incorporeal, but rather are dangerous physical objects that have a tangible existence.
+56. Fomites, droplets, droplet nuclei, and aerosols containing SARS-CoV-2 are not theoretical, informational, or incorporeal, but rather are dangerous physical objects that have a tangible existence.
 Their presence within an insured property causes direct physical loss of or damage to property (or both) by necessitating remedial measures that include without limitation repairing or replacing air filtration systems, remodeling and reconfiguring physical spaces, removal of fomites by certified technicians, and other measures.
-The presence of COVID-19 and SARS-CoV-2 within an insured property also causes direct physical loss of or damage to properties (or both) by transforming property from usable and safe into a property that is unsatisfactory for use, uninhabitable, unfit for its intended function, and extremely dangerous and potentially deadly for humans. - 62.
-The presence of SARS-CoV-2 on property similarly creates the imminent threat of further damage to that property or to nearby property.
+The presence of COVID-19 and SARS-CoV-2 within an insured property also causes direct physical loss of or damage to properties (or both) by transforming property from usable and safe into a property that is unsatisfactory for use, uninhabitable, unfit for its intended function, and extremely dangerous and potentially deadly for humans.

+57. The presence of SARS-CoV-2 on property similarly creates the imminent threat of further damage to that property or to nearby property.
 Individuals who come into contact, for example, with respiratory droplets at one location in the property by touching a doorknob, table, or handrail, will carry those droplets on their hands and deposit them elsewhere in the property, causing additional damage and loss.
-Property impacted by SARS-CoV-2 is just as dangerous as property impacted by fire or fumes or vapors

-(if not more), and all such damaged property is equally incapable of producing revenues.
+Property impacted by SARS-CoV-2 is just as dangerous as property impacted by fire or fumes or vapors (if not more), and all such damaged property is equally incapable of producing revenues.
 Like the impact of fire, smoke, or noxious fumes, the impact of potentially fatal COVID-19 constitutes direct physical loss of or damage to property (or both).

-63. The direct physical loss of or damage to property (or both) described in this section has occurred at Plaintiffs' insured locations, leading to losses covered by the All Risk Policy.
-Plaintiffs had to take action to secure and preserve their properties and their business operations.
-To the extent that the All Risk Policy requires structural alteration to establish "physical damage," which Plaintiffs dispute, such alteration has occurred and rendered the insured properties incapable of performing their essential functions.
-Plaintiffs' losses are ongoing and are likely to increase substantially given the length and ultimate severity of the outbreak and the government response.
-Moreover, to the extent that the All Risk Policy requires a permanent loss of property to establish "physical loss," which Plaintiffs dispute, such permanent loss has occurred.
+58. The direct physical loss of or damage to property (or both) described in this section has occurred at Plaintiff's insured location, leading to losses covered by the All Risk Policy.
+Plaintiff had to take action to secure and preserve its properties and its business operations.
+To the extent that the All Risk Policy requires structural alteration to establish "physical damage," which

+Plaintiff disputes, such alteration has occurred and rendered the insured properties incapable of performing their essential functions.
+Plaintiff's losses are ongoing and are likely to increase substantially given the length and ultimate severity of the outbreak and the government response.
+Moreover, to the extent that the All Risk Policy requires a permanent loss of property to establish "physical loss," which Plaintiff disputes, such permanent loss has occurred.
-VI.

 REACTIONS AT THE NATIONAL, STATE, AND LOCAL LEVELS

-of COVID-19 and protect people, property, and businesses.
+59. Federal and state governments tried to slow the spread of COVID-19 and protect people, property, and businesses.
 Unprecedented directives were issued, requiring certain businesses to close and requiring residents to remain in their homes unless performing "essential" activities.